harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 ![Sunrise representing a new beginning](@/assets/images/blog/new-beginning-sunrise.jpg)

-After leaving that role, I did something I should have done earlier: I took time to properly learn.
-Not just surface-level tutorials, but deep dives into the concepts I'd been exposed to.
-Event-driven architectures.
-Domain-Driven Design.
-System design patterns.
-Microservices architecture.
+After leaving that role, I did two things: I took time to properly study the concepts I'd been exposed to (event-driven architectures, Domain-Driven Design, system design patterns, microservices architecture), and more importantly, I started rebuilding my confidence.

-But more importantly, I started rebuilding my confidence.
+What I didn't realise at the time was that much of the technical knowledge was already there, locked away by anxiety.
+The studying helped, but what really mattered was regaining the confidence to access and apply what I'd already learnt.

 My next role was a revelation.
 Within weeks, I realised something crucial: I had actually learnt an enormous amount during that difficult period.
 The technologies and patterns I'd struggled with before suddenly made sense.
 The concepts I thought I'd failed to grasp were now part of my mental toolkit.